This guide covers all types of air conditioners that you need to know about to make the right choice for your next cooling or heating appliance!

 4. Portable Air Conditioner

-You can opt for a portable air conditioner if you want temporary space cooling or wherever it’s not practical to install a window or split air conditioner.
-They are very handy and smaller versions can even be used for kennels or bathrooms.
+You can opt for a portable air conditioner if you want temporary space cooling, or wherever it’s not practical to install a window or split air conditioner.
+They are very handy, and smaller versions can even be used for kennels or bathrooms.
 Portable ACs can be single- hose that takes in air from inside a room and expel it outdoors.
 Or, dual-hose, which pulls air from the outdoors using one hose, this air cools the compressor and is then exhausted outdoors from the other hose.

-Since a portable unit sits indoors, its evaporator fan runs continuously and evaporating the condensed moisture collected inside the unit.
+Since a portable unit sits indoors, its evaporator fan runs continuously to evaporate the condensed moisture that is collected inside the unit.

 Advantages of portable ACs are: